dariant/ArcBiFaceGAN/README.md

 ## Step 1.
 Prepare the training dataset:

-....
+To prepare the dataset of face images follow the structure found in `DATASETS/example_dataset`.
 The dataset should contain a `VIS` directory with visible spectrum images, and a `NIR` directory with corresponding near-infrared images.
 Images should use the naming convention `{identity}_{sample_name}.jpg`.
 Corresponding images in the `VIS` and `NIR` directories should share the same name.

 ## Step 2.
 Add identity features to the training dataset: